powsybl/powsybl.github.io/pages/documentation/user/user-stories/capacity_calculation_rsc.md

 <p style="text-align:center">
   <img src="img/capacity_calculation_rsc/Compute_Sensitivity.svg"/>
 </p>
-The sensitivity computation module is dedicated to compute the linearized impact of small network variations on the state variables of some elements.
+The sensitivity analysis module is dedicated to compute the linearized impact of small network variations on the state variables of some elements.
 The sensivity computation is fully described [here](../sensitivity/index.md).
 In this user story, we use this module to compute all coefficients of the cost function.
-Since there is no fully functional open source sensitivity computation module integrated to PowSyBl for the time being, we use Hades2 for the purpose of the tutorial, which is closed source software, but available under a freeware license for experimental purposes.
+Since there is no fully functional open source sensitivity analysis module integrated to PowSyBl for the time being, we use Hades2 for the purpose of the tutorial, which is closed source software, but available under a freeware license for experimental purposes.
 For more details, please visit this [page](https://rte-france.github.io/hades2/features/loadflow.html) to learn about Hades2.

 <br />